khusburai28/FastMedBooking/README.md

 1) Golang – Backend logic for handling appointment scheduling.

-2) HTML & CSS – Simple and effective UI for the dashboard.
+2) HTML , CSS & Javascript – Simple and effective UI for the dashboard.

 Installation